 The documentation is an important part of the product that greatly improve the user experience regarding how to configure and use the product.
 The information in this topic help you understand the documentation structure, useful rst directives, and a simple workflow that helps quickly publish a new topic.

-Please sign the Contributor License Agreement (CLA) before suggesting changes to the source code or documentation.
+Please read and sign the Contributor License Agreement (CLA) before suggesting changes to the source code or documentation.

-If you encounter any issues with your Oro application or noticed inaccuracies in our documentation, please inform us about them.
+If you encounter any issues with your Oro application or spot inaccuracies in our documentation, please inform us about them.